Meet our U-Links Staff

 Frank Figuli is our Program Coordinator.
 Holding a Honours Bachelor of Science in Environmental Biology from the University of Guelph.
 In his professional career Frank has gained ecological research experience in laboratory and field settings allowing him to gain hands-on knowledge to hone an understanding of natural ecosystems and their intricate workings.
 Before his post-secondary advancements Frank developed years of hands-on skills within numerous trades including structural welding, machine operating as well as involvement in a family renovation business from his early teenage years.
 Having a keen interest in the genetic makeup of plants and their role in ecological systems, Frank strives to make a positive impact in environmental preservation, leveraging his diverse background to drive impactful initiatives.
 Beyond his professional pursuits, Frank finds joy in exploring the great outdoors through hiking trips and fishing on the Great Lakes with his dad.

-Jordan McDonald, Environmental Research Associate
+Brittany King, Environmental Research Associate

 Meet Our Management Committee Members